-Cayenne pepper is a taste repellent.
+Cayenne pepper spray is a taste repellent.
 It is applied to the plant and when an animal tries to taste it, it is repelled by the hot pepper taste.
 Spraying cayenne pepper on plants will keep deer, rabbits and squirrels as well as stray animals from eating them.
 It can also work if sprayed on surfaces in the area that these animals may try to eat, lick or smell.

 Dried Cayenne Recipe